mskcc/ACCESS-Pipeline/README.md

 abra__scratch
 ```

-### 5. Update your PATH variable:
+### 5. Update your environment variables:
-Abra and pybedtools will use versions of BWA & bedtools implicitly.
-This is not ideal, but remains the only solution for now unless we move to Docker containers.
-This will also leverage the correct verison of GCC for pybedtools.

-If you are on LUNA, put the following two lines at the end of your `~/access_pipeline_0.0.26/bin/activate` to get the required versions of any tools that will be called based on the PATH variable:
+If you are on LUNA, put the following lines at the end of your `~/access_pipeline_0.0.26/bin/activate` to get the required versions of any tools that will be called based on your environment variables:
 ```
+# PATH with LUNA-specific dependencies
 export PATH="$VIRTUAL_ENV/bin:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/etc:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/bin:/opt/common/CentOS_6-dev/bin/current:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/opt/common/CentOS_6-dev/nodejs/node-v6.10.1/bin/:$PATH"

+# Needed for Node to find shared libraries
 export LD_LIBRARY_PATH="/opt/common/CentOS_6/gcc/gcc-4.9.3/lib64:/common/lsf/9.1/linux2.6-glibc2.3-x86_64/lib:$LD_LIBRARY_PATH"

+# Location for Toil temporary intermediate files
+export TMPDIR=/scratch

+# SGE Environment Vars (optional)
+export TOIL_GRIDENGINE_ARGS="-q <queue_name>"
+export TOIL_GRIDENGINE_PE="smp"
 ```

 Then you'll have to do the following to get that update to your PATH in your current shell: